 And now here is where I will show you what I did differently from the other trays.

 For another project I made the stain from vinegar and steel wool.
 My friend mentioned how cool it looks and I should give it a try.
-Well I ended up using the white wash stain on the table top it was intended for but decided to use the rust stain on the 17 inch tray.
+I ended up using the whitewash stain on the tabletop it was intended for but decided to use the rust stain on the 17-inch tray.
+Now I don’t even buy stain.
+I keep a supply on hand for projects.

 I was running low on the apple cider vinegar and decided to use a combination of red wine vinegar and apple cider.
 It is my understanding the color is different based on the type of vinegar used.
 I left the glass jar on the kitchen counter.
 Finally I decided it needed to move out to the garage and be used.
 When I made it, I didn’t measure, using a glass spaghetti sauce jar I put in the # 0000 steel wool, you can tear it up so it mixes faster, added the vinegar to about midway and left it.
 Every so often I would swoosh it around.